50 Fun Things to do in the Tampa Bay Area

 4. Weedon Island Preserve

 One of your best bets for fun, relaxation, and affordability all rolled into one is St. Petersburg’s beautiful Weedon Island Preserve.
-Far away from the beach congestion, Weedon Island provides hours of relaxing fun in the form of scenic, nature trails filled with shade trees and ample wildlife.
+Far away from the beach congestion, Weedon Island provides hours of relaxing fun in the form of scenic, nature trails.
+The trails are shady and wildlife is abundant.
 Views of Tampa and St. Petersburg, as well as the entire preserve from the observation tower are simply incredible.
 Bring your camera and enjoy this welcome escape from the city and suburban congestion.
+Oh and grab your binoculars – Weedon is one of the top birdwatching destinations in Pinellas.

 Address: 1800 Weedon Dr NE, St Petersburg, FL 33702